SamuelTai/ner_task/README.md

 README.md                      # This README file
 ```

+# Date Extraction Process

+## Overview
+This document outlines the process of extracting dates from a string using the provided web service.
+The process involves several modules working together to preprocess the input text, extract dates, standardize them, and obtain the final response from the API.

+## Step-by-Step Process

+1. **Preprocessing Module**:
+   - The input text containing dates undergoes preprocessing to remove any special characters and normalize the text.
+   - Example: Input text: "The policy provides cover from 30th June 2019 to 1st July 2022 inclusive"
+   - After preprocessing: "The policy provides cover from 30th June 2019 to 1st July 2022 inclusive"

+2. **Extract Date Model Module**:
+   - The preprocessed text is passed to the date extraction model, which utilizes natural language processing (NLP) techniques to identify and extract dates.
+   - Example: Extracted dates: ["30th June 2019"]

+3. **Date Formatting Module**:
+   - The extracted dates are standardized into a consistent format (e.g., dd/mm/yyyy).
+   - Example: Standardized dates: ["30/06/2019"]

+4. **API Endpoint**:
+   - The standardized dates are sent to the API endpoint as a POST request.
+   - Example request payload:
+     ```json
+     {
+       "text": "The policy provides cover from 30th June 2019 to 1st July 2022 inclusive" }
+     ```

+5. **API Response**:
+   - The API processes the request, performs any necessary validation, and returns the response.
+   - Example response:
+     ```json
+     {
+       "dates": ["30/06/2019"],
+       "message": "Success"
+     }
+     ```

+## Conclusion
+The date extraction process involves preprocessing the input text, extracting dates using NLP techniques, standardizing the extracted dates, and obtaining the final response from the API.

 ## How to Execute

 1. **Set Up Environment**: Make sure you have Python and Docker installed on your system.